kashansunday/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of coding, this quote reminds us that writing clean, simple, and readable code is a hallmark of advanced programmers.
 It emphasizes the importance of clarity over unnecessary complexity.
 A well-designed program should be easy to understand, modify, and maintain.
 Always strive to break down complex problems into simpler components, utilize established patterns and practices, and avoid premature optimization.
 Remember, code that is simple today can save hours of debugging tomorrow.

+# 2024-01-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and maintainability over complexity.
+Write code that's easy to read, understand, and debug.
+Always remember that tomorrow's you—or another developer—will thank you for it.
+Keep your functions small, your classes focused, and your logic straightforward.
+Optimize for readability and avoid premature optimization.
+Continuously refactor and improve your codebase as it evolves."